-The office is accepting applications for the Spring 2018 Sessions from eligible 2Ls and 3Ls only.
+The office is accepting applications for the Fall 2018 Sessions from eligible 2Ls and 3Ls only.
 The deadline to apply is September 7, 2018.

 Application ProcessAll applicants must complete and submit the following materials in one combined .pdf file in the following order: